yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cimagelist-class.md

 ### <a name="parameters"></a>Parametry

 *pArchive*<br/>
-Wskaźnik do `CArchive` obiektu, w którym ma być przechowywana lista obrazów.
+Wskaźnik do obiektu `CArchive`, w którym ma być przechowywana lista obrazów.

 ### <a name="return-value"></a>Wartość zwracana